sikandarali94/development-notes/ES6-Notes/Chapter 4 - The 'filter' Helper.md

 ### Choosing When To Filter

-* filter is great for
+* filter is great for when we are working with relational data.

+---

+The main credit for these notes goes to Stephen Grider.
+He has a great set of courses which can be found at, [https://www.udemy.com/user/sgslo/](https://www.udemy.com/user/sgslo/)